Oasis of the Seas: Design and description

 To keep the ship stable without increasing the draft excessively, the designers created a wide hull; 9.3 m of the ship sits beneath the water, a small percentage of the ship's overall height.
 Wide, shallow ships such as this tend to be "snappy", meaning that they can snap back upright after a wave has passed, which can be uncomfortable.
 This effect, however, is mitigated by the vessel's large size.
-The cruise ship's officers were pleased with the ship's stability and performance during the transatlantic crossing, when the vessel, in order to allow finishing work to go on, slowed and changed course in the face of winds "almost up to hurricane force" and seas in excess of 12 m.
+The cruise ship later proved stable when encountering winds "almost up to hurricane force" and seas in excess of 12 m.

-Propulsion and Power
+Propulsion and power

 The ship's power comes from six medium-speed, marine-diesel generating sets: three 16-cylinder Wärtsilä 16V46D common rail engines producing 18860 kW each and three similar 12-cylinder Wärtsilä 12V46D engines producing 13860 kW each.
 The fuel consumption of the main engines at full power is 1377 USgal of fuel oil per engine per hour for the 16-cylinder engines and 1033 USgal per engine per hour for the 12-cylinder engines.
 The total output of these prime movers, some 97020 kW, is converted to electricity, used in hotel power for operation of the lights, elevators, electronics, galleys, water treatment plant, and all of the other systems used on the operation of the vessel, as well as propulsion.
 Propulsion is provided by three 20000 kW Azipods, ABB's brand of electric azimuth thrusters.
 These pods, suspended under the stern, contain electric motors driving 20 ft propellers.
 Because they are rotatable, no rudders are needed to steer the ship.
 Docking is assisted by four 5500 kW transverse bow thrusters.

 Additional power comes from solar panels fitted by BAM Energy Group, which provide energy for lighting in the promenade and central park areas.
 The installation cost and covers 21000 ft2 on deck 19.